neoforged/.github/primers/1.21.2/index.md

 Minecarts now have a `MinecartBehavior` class that handles how the entity should be moved and rendered.

+- `net.minecraft.core.dispenser.MinecartDispenseItemBehavior` - Defines how a minecart should behave when dispensed from a dispenser.
 - `net.minecraft.world.entity.vehicle`
     - `AbstractMinecart`
         - `getMinecartBehavior` - Returns the behavior of the minecart.